Healthdirect Free Australian health advice you can count on.

 What are neuroendocrine cancers?

-Neuroendocrine cancers are also known as carcinoids (cancer like), a term that is being phased out.
+Neuroendocrine cancers are also sometimes known as carcinoids.

 What are the symptoms of neuroendocrine cancers?

-Sometimes people with a neuroendocrine cancer have a particularly bad episode of carcinoid syndrome triggered by stress, general anaesthetic or certain treatments.
+Sometimes people with a neuroendocrine cancer have a severe episode of carcinoid syndrome triggered by stress, general anaesthetic or certain treatments.
 This is called a 'carcinoid crisis'.

-Call triple zero (000) for an ambulance, or go immediately to your nearest hospital emergency department if you are suffering from severe episodes of blushing, find it really difficult to breathe, or you are feeling very confused.
+Call triple zero (000) and ask for an ambulance, or go immediately to your nearest hospital emergency department if you find it difficult to breathe or you are feeling very confused, or if you have a neuroendocrine tumour and have severe facial flushing.

 How are neuroendocrine cancers diagnosed?

-If your doctor suspects you have a neuroendocrine cancer, they may:
+Neuroendocrine cancers can be difficult to find.
+If your doctor is concerned you have a neuroendocrine cancer, they may:

 • do a physical examination

-• request urine tests to check for high levels of hormones, such as serotonin, which are commonly secreted by neuroendocrine cancers
+• request urine tests to check for high levels of hormones, such as serotonin, which are commonly released by neuroendocrine cancers

-• request blood tests to check for high levels of the protein chromogranin A, which is commonly secreted by neuroendocrine cancers
+• request blood tests to check for high levels of the protein chromogranin A, which is released by some neuroendocrine cancers

-You might have x-rays, an ultrasound or other scans — such as a nuclear medicine scan (MIBG) — to identify the site of the tumour, and to check whether it has spread.
-A sample of tissue (a biopsy) may be taken from the suspected tumour for further testing.
+You might have a test where a camera is used to look in your lungs (bronchoscopy), or bowel (endoscopy), or scans to look for the tumour and to check whether it has spread.
+A sample of tissue (a biopsy) may be taken from the suspected tumour for testing to confirm if it is a neuroendocrine cancer.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.